zfd81/rock/README.md

     return response;
   }, function (error) {
     // Any status codes that falls outside the range of 2xx cause this function to trigger
-    // Do something with response error
+    // Do something with response core
     return Promise.reject(error);
   });
 ```